arvimal/BootCamp/001-Linux-Booting/README.md

 4. GRUB1 could only read a few filesystems such as EXT, XFS, JFS, FAT, ReiserFS etc.., while GRUB2 supports additional FS such as Apple FS, NTFS etc.

 _**8. Difference between MBR and GPT partition methods**_
-* MBR (also called msdos partitions) uses 32-bits to store Block (LBA) addresses.
+1. MBR (also called msdos partitions) uses 32-bits to store Block (LBA) addresses.
 For HDDs with 512 byte sectors, the MBR partition table entries allow a single partition upto 2TB.
-* GPT (Guid Partition Table) use logical block addressing (LBA) in place of the historical cylinder-head-sector (CHS) addressing.
+2. GPT (Guid Partition Table) use logical block addressing (LBA) in place of the historical cylinder-head-sector (CHS) addressing.
-* On a system using GPT, the MBR is still maintained for backward compatibility.
+3. On a system using GPT, the MBR is still maintained for backward compatibility.
 The protective MBR is contained in LBA 0, the GPT header is in LBA 1, and the GPT header has a pointer to the partition table, or Partition Entry Array, typically LBA 2.
-* The UEFI specification stipulates that a minimum of 16,384 bytes, regardless of sector size, be allocated for the Partition Entry Array.[4]
+4. The UEFI specification stipulates that a minimum of 16,384 bytes, regardless of sector size, be allocated for the Partition Entry Array.[4]
 On a disk having 512-byte sectors, a partition entry array size of 16,384 bytes and the minimum size of 128 bytes for each partition entry, LBA 34 is the first usable sector on the disk.

 _**9. Difference between BIOS and EFI firmware systems**_

 _**10. Troubleshooting GRUB**_
 1. Press `e` from GRUB menu, to enter the GRUB configuration and edit it.
-2. Check the GRUB root where GRUB checks for the UUID, at the `set root=`hd<X>, <type>` parameter.
+2. Check the GRUB root where GRUB checks for the UUID, at the __set root=`hd<X>, <type>`__ parameter.
 The `type` would be usually `msdos` for MBR partitions and `gpt` for GPT partitions.
 3. Press `Ctrl + C` to access the GRUB command prompt.
     * `ls` and `ls -l` (for more details) to list the partitions on the disks, on the machine.
 4. Update/Edit grub.cfg
     * Any changes to grub.cfg won't be permanent.
 Hence, don't directly edit it.
+    * Add changes in /etc/default/grub
+    * Run `update-grub` to read the changes and automatically create grub.cfg file.

+GRUB 2 works as the following:
-    *
+* /etc/default/grub contains customizations

-GRUB 2 works like this: /etc/default/grub contains customization; /etc/grub.d/ scripts contain GRUB menu information and operating system boot scripts.
-When the update-grub command is run, it reads the contents of the grub file and the grub.d scripts and creates the grub.cfg file.
+* /etc/grub.d/ scripts contain GRUB menu information and operating system boot scripts.
+* When the `update-grub` command is run, it reads the contents of the grub file and the grub.d scripts and creates the grub.cfg file.

 ***
 ***